Ossitech/M5StickRangeFinder/README.md

 | Tx | Rx (G26) |

 These are all hardware connections needed for this project to work.

+### Creating a housing for the device
+I will use my 3D printer to create a small housing that will combine the two units to a nice looking device.
+Both the range finder module and the
+M5 Stick will be mounted to it using the screw holes they provide.
+Once I finished building it
+I will provide pictures of the finished device.

 ## Things I learned with this project
 ### Serial setup